algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 ### 1. Data Models

 <!-- Define the data models used in the application (e.g., JobOffer, User, SoftSkill). -->
-This application will need data management when it would be released, to help this management and the development team, these data would be stored in classes as templates.
+This application will need data management when it will be released, to help this management and the development team, these datas would be stored in classes as templates.
 The job offer class would look like this:
 ```Dart
 class JobOffer {